 Jewelry is to be neat and simple.
-Chains, such as dog collars or chokers or those attached to wallets will not be permitted.
-Non-ear, body piercings are not permitted.
 Tattoos may not be offensive or scary.
 Examples include skulls, obscene words or gestures, etc. This list is illustrative and is not intended to be limiting.
 Tattoos deemed inappropriate by the administrator will be required to be covered at all school functions and during the school day.